techidaily/site-sim-unlock/source/_posts/top-imei-unlokers-for-your-xiaomi-redmi-12-5g-phone-by-drfone-android.md

 Whatever the reason, you should be able to unlock your device easily.
 But this has often proven difficult because of the fact that you need unlock codes.
 The problem is that many sites promise free unlocking codes for your device and many turn out to be fraudulent sites that use the word "free" in their advertising but actually require you to pay for the service.
 If you have been unsuccessfully searching for free unlocking codes for your device, look no further.
 This article compiles three of the best for Android and iPhone.

-## Part 1: 3 Ways to Find Unlocking Codes for Android Devices

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/K7fATC_lI7o?si=UFotPJqflDRZr-mv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aG3NRuHrIJg?si=HwzwD0RXmrzIXX1V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: 3 Ways to Find Unlocking Codes for Android Devices

 ### 1\.
 Unlock it Free